 Every year since 1929, the 1st May is celebrated as Hawaii Lei Day.
 Statewide celebrations are held in all of Hawaii with full fun and fare symbolizing the beauty of the aloha spirit!
 Header photo by Joel.

 The day marks the celebration of Leis – fresh flowers famous not only across Hawaii but also across the world.
 Traditionally Lei wreaths were used as a sign of peace between various native tribes.
-However, people from across the globe recognize the wreath of Lei flowers and foliage as a symbol of peace, love, and welcome.
+Today, people from across the globe recognize the wreath of Lei flowers and foliage as a symbol of peace, love, and welcome.

 The leis are given and received in keeping with a beautiful tradition that is cherished by all of Hawaii.
 Beautifully woven floral wreaths, worn both by men and women, are commonly used to mark all kinds of celebrations in Hawaii right from weddings and anniversaries to graduation and as a gesture of the world-famous Hawaiian hospitality and vacation experience.